 Location: Belgium, France, and Spain

 Purpose: The purpose of this study was to evaluate the safety of two different doses (50 mg and 150 mg) of ABX464.
-The study also examined the effect of ABX464 on latent HIV reservoirs and on levels during a treatment interruption of ART.3,6 A treatment interruption of ART is a planned break from HIV medicines to evaluate how well an can maintain control of a participant’s viral load during a .
+The study also examined the effect of ABX464 on the latent HIV reservoir and on levels during a treatment interruption of ART.3,6 A treatment interruption of ART is a planned break from HIV medicines to evaluate how well an can maintain control of a participant’s viral load during a .

 Study Names: ABX464-005; NCT02990325

 Purpose: The purpose of this study is to evaluate the safety of ABX464.
 The study will also examine the pharmacokinetics of ABX464 and the drug’s effects on the body.9

 For more details on the studies listed above, see the Health Professional version of this drug summary.

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of ABX464 listed above.

 In this study, the majority of participants receiving ABX464 experienced side effects, but none of the side effects were serious, and no one quit the study because of a side effect.
 The most common side effects related to ABX464 were headache, nausea, and vomiting.
 Other side effects experienced by participants who received ABX464 included upper abdominal pain and skin rash.7

 In this study, there were no drug-related side effects among the participants receiving the 50-mg of ABX464.
 However, eight of the participants receiving the 150-mg dose of ABX464 had a drug-related side effect, most often mild to moderate abdominal pain and headache.
 Among those receiving the 150-mg dose of ABX464, one participant had severe fatigue, and another participant quit the study early because of moderate abdominal pain and mild epigastric pain.3,6